It’s summer, and lying on your hammock under the hot summer sun is a great way to relax.

 IV.
 Spread your polyester hammock in the sun or shade to dry.

 Nylon hammocks are stronger than polyester but not as widely used as polyester and cotton.
 This is because nylon is more expensive to produce than polyester or cotton.
+It usually used as camping hammock.

 Nylon hammocks are pretty soft.
 They are like plastic bags and have soothing relief.